ml-supriyar/python-assignment/README.md

 ```
 Above is machine readable output with -m flag

-where : -f flag is File path -r flag is Pattern
+where : -f flag is File and path -r flag is Pattern

 ```
 Cmd 2: